U.S. consumer spending, inflation data point to strong economy

 Consumer spending should blunt some of the impact on the economy from an anticipated widening in the trade deficit and weakness in the housing market in the third quarter.
 Recent data showed a sharp rise in the goods trade deficit in July as well as further declines in home sales and a moderate rise in homebuilding last month.

-Spending is being supported by the labour market, which is viewed as being near or at full employment, as well as the Trump administration's $1.5 trillion (1.15 trillion pounds) tax cut package.
+Spending is being supported by the labor market, which is viewed as being near or at full employment, as well as the Trump administration's $1.5 trillion tax cut package.

 In a separate report on Thursday, the Labor Department said initial claims for state unemployment benefits increased 3,000 to a seasonally adjusted 213,000 for the week ended Aug.
 25.

-The four-week moving average of initial claims, considered a better measure of labour market trends as it irons out week-to-week volatility, fell 1,500 last week to 212,250, the lowest level since December 1969.
+The four-week moving average of initial claims, considered a better measure of labor market trends as it irons out week-to-week volatility, fell 1,500 last week to 212,250, the lowest level since December 1969.

 In July, spending on goods rose 0.2 percent after slipping 0.1 percent in June.
 Outlays on services increased 0.4 percent after surging 0.6 percent in the prior month.
 Personal income rose 0.3 percent in July after advancing 0.4 percent in the prior month.